ietf-scitt/draft-birkholz-scitt-architecture/draft-birkholz-scitt-architecture.md

 Ledger:

 : the verifiable data structure that stores Claims in a transparency service.
-SCITT supports multiple ledger formats to accomodate different transparency service implementations, such as historical Merkle Trees and sparse Merkle Trees.
+SCITT supports multiple ledger formats to accommodate different transparency service implementations, such as historical Merkle Trees and sparse Merkle Trees.

 Transparency Service: